Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 2: Examination of Effects of Visual Feedback

 \subsection{Participants}

 We used the same crowdsourcing service as Study 1.
 We also followed the same procedure to choose participants.
 As a result, we recruited 36 participants (18 women, 18 men; PB1 -- 36) in their 20s to 60s (Table \ref{tab:demographics2}).
 All participants self-claimed that they did not know of the existence of our first study.
+Additionally, we verified that none of the participants had usernames matching those from Study 1.